Trogloduck/public/Cyber notes/Programming/Python/Scraping.md

     print(f"Synopsis: {synopsis}\n")
 ```

-Create a dataframe and save it in a .csv file (final step of scraping, full project)
+Create a dataframe and save it in a .csv file (final step of scraping, full project), added time delays to not trigger suspicion by sending requests too fast
 ```python
 import requests
 from bs4 import BeautifulSoup